lorey/hubspot-reporting/README.md

 python3 main.py
 ```

-The tool then executes to main tasks: It fetches the data, stores it in csv files and generates diagrams from the csv files afterwards.
+The tool then executes two main tasks: It fetches the data, stores it in CSV files and generates diagrams from the stored files afterwards.
 This way, you can extend the csv data if you like or separate the data generation from the plotting.
-Here's how the two steps work:
+Here's how the two steps work in detail:

 ### 1: Fetch HubSpot data

-In the first step, the tool fetches your pipelines via the HubSpot API.
-For each pipeline it generates a folder named like the the pipline_id (so don't worry if you see cryptic folders).
+In the first step, the tool fetches your Deal Pipelines via the HubSpot API.
+For each pipeline it generates a folder named after the the `pipline_id` (so don't worry if you see cryptic folders).
 The tool will then generate a CSV file named `data.csv` in each folder that looks like this:

 ```
 date,deals_closed,deals_funnel,deals_amount_closed,deals_amount_funnel